SatCloP/pyrtlib/docs/source/examples/plot_water_vapour_profile.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 7-10

-This example shows how to use the :py:meth:`pyrtlib.rte.RTEquation.clearsky_absorption` method to generate water vapor absorption profil and dry air absorption profile using ``rose16`` model.
+This example shows how to use the :py:meth:`pyrtlib.rt_equation.RTEquation.clearsky_absorption` method to generate water vapor absorption profil and dry air absorption profile using ``rose16`` model.

 ..
 GENERATED FROM PYTHON SOURCE LINES 12-90